Bluebear77/Intern_ECLADATTA/Dataset-Experiment/ECLADATTA-3-Dataset-Business-Telco-FemaleCelebrity/readme.md

-# ECLADATTA-3 Corpus: Business, Telco, and Female Celebrities
+# ECLADATTA 3 Corpus: Business, Telco, and Female Celebrities

 This repository contains 3 corpora constructed for the ECLADATTA project.